tian1327/Accord-RL/README.md

    * linear programming solver
    * update the empirical estimate of P during exploration

-3. Then run `python DOPE.py` to run the main DOPE algorithm:
+3. Then run `python DOPE.py` to run the main DOPE algorithm, use `python DOPE.py 1` to specify using GUROBI solver.
    * Learns the objective regrets, and constraint regrets of the learned policy
    * save `opsrl_RUNNUMBER.pkl` and `regrets_RUNNUMBER.pkl`